Mehloul-Mohamed/ally/README.md

         attempt                 Attempt a challenge
 ```

 `start`:
 This will create a directory inside `~/ctf/` with the name of the CTF.
-Inside the directory there are 2 files
+Inside the directory there is one file:
-- `challenges.json` : Containing a list of challenges
 - `credentials.txt` : Containing the CTF url and api token
 ```
 usage: butler start name url token